Elwii04/Autopilot-LoRA-Loader/README.md

 - Groq: Very generous rate limits, shouldn't be an issue
 - Gemini: Has rate limits on free tier; wait and retry
-- Consider using faster models for indexing
+- Consider using faster models for indexing (e.g., `groq: llama-3.1-8b-instant`)

 ### LoRAs Not Applied